 Provisions for estimated expenses related to product warranties are made at the time products are sold.
 Warranty claims arise when a transmission fails while in service during the relevant warranty period.
 The warranty reserve is adjusted in Selling, general and administrative based on the Company's current and historical warranty claims paid and associated repair costs.
 These estimates are established using historical information including the nature, frequency, and average cost of warranty claims and are adjusted as actual information becomes available.
 From time to time, the Company may initiate a specific field action program.
-As a result of the uncertainty surrounding the nature and frequency of specific field action programs, the liability for such programs on a quarterly basis.
+As a result of the uncertainty surrounding the nature and frequency of specific field action programs, the liability for such programs is recorded when the Company commits to an action.
+The Company reviews and assesses the liability for these programs on a quarterly basis.
 The Company also assesses its ability to recover certain costs from its suppliers and records a receivable from the supplier when it believes a recovery is probable.
 Warranty costs may differ from those estimated if actual claim rates are higher or lower than our historical rates.